top of page

 Electronic Equipment Facts

-• Cathode ray tubes and the glass found in computer monitors and television screens contain large amounts of lead
+• Cathode ray tubes and glass found in computer monitors and television screens contain large amounts of lead

 • Circuit boards and electronic wiring contain lead, chrome and other metals